 The model estimating Kokanee count density did not converge because of extremely variable counts for this species across sites, years, and seasons.
 Similarly, the probability of occupancy was not estimated for Kokanee because the highly variable counts did not provide reliable information about Kokanee abundance in the study area.
 This monitoring program is not intended and not effective for enumerating Kokanee, as discussed further in Section 4.3.3.
-However, anecdotally, Kokanee abundance was very high in 2017 with Kokanee observed in most sites during sampling.

-The estimated abundance of juvenile Mountain Whitefish was greatest in the fall of 2010 (\sim 20,000) and the spring of 2011 (\sim 25,000) and lower in all other years (\sim 6,000-18,000; Figure 11).
-Juvenile Mountain Whitefish abundance did not differ between spring and fall seasons (P=0.5).
-The estimated abundance of adult Mountain Whitefish in the fall fluctuated between 2001 and 2017 (between \sim 15,000 and \sim 22,000 individuals) with no consistent long-term changes (Figure 12).
-The adult abundance estimate was lower in 2017 (14,500) than previous years (15,000-22,000) although credible intervals overlapped for all estimates.
+The estimated abundance of juvenile Mountain Whitefish was greatest in the fall of 2010 (\sim 20,000) and the spring of 2011 (\sim 25,000) and lower in all other years (\sim 6,000-16,000; Figure 13).
+Juvenile Mountain Whitefish abundance estimates were lowest in 2018 (\sim 4,800).
+Juvenile Mountain Whitefish abundance did not differ between seasons (P = 0.5).
+The estimated density of juvenile Mountain Whitefish was greatest along the right bank upstream of the Jordan River confluence (RKm 232) to the rail bridge (RKm 230) and along the left bank upstream of the Moses Creek Spawning Channel (right panel; Figure 13).

+The estimated abundance of adult Mountain Whitefish in the fall fluctuated between 2001 and 2018 (between ~15,000 and ~22,000 individuals) with no consistent long-term changes (Figure 14).
+The adult abundance estimate was higher in 2018 (21,800) than most previous years (15,000-22,000) although credible intervals overlapped for all estimates.
 Estimated abundance of adult Mountain Whitefish in the fall was nearly double the abundance during spring (P = 0.0007).
-The rate of population growth did not differ significantly between flow regimes for juvenile (P = 0.5) or adult (P = 0.5) Mountain Whitefish.

-The estimated density of juvenile Mountain Whitefish was greatest along the right bank upstream of the Jordan River confluence (RKm 232) to the rail bridge (RKm 230) and along the left bank upstream of the Moses Creek Spawning Channel (right panel; Figure 11).
-For adult Mountain Whitefish, the estimated density was highest along the right bank from RKm 234.5 down to the rail bridge (RKm 229.5; right panel; Figure 12).
+The rate of population growth did not differ significantly between flow regimes for juvenile (P = 0.2) or adult (P = 0.9) Mountain Whitefish.
+For adult Mountain Whitefish, the estimated density was highest along the right bank from RKm 234.5 downstream to the railway bridge (RKm 229.5; right panel; Figure 14).

-The estimated distribution effect varied among years but did not indicate any sustained changes in distribution (Figure 13).
-There was an upstream shift in distribution in 2008 and a smaller upstream shift in 2016 and 2017.
-The interaction between river kilometre and flow regime was not significant for adult Mountain Whitefish (P = 0.7), suggesting that distribution did not differ by flow regime.
+The estimated distribution effect varied among years but did not indicate any sustained changes in distribution (Figure 15).
+There was an upstream shift in distribution in 2008 and 2016 to 2018 and a downstream shift in 2010.
+The interaction between river kilometre and flow regime was not significant for adult Mountain Whitefish (P = 0.5), suggesting that distribution did not differ by flow regime.

-Figure 11: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for juvenile Mountain Whitefish in the middle Columbia River study area, 2007 to 2017.
+Figure 13: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for juvenile Mountain Whitefish in the middle Columbia River study area, 2007 to 2018.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
 The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.
 Revelstoke Dam is located at RKm 238.

-Figure 12: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for adult Mountain Whitefish in the middle Columbia River study area, 2001 to 2017.
+Figure 14: Abundance estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for adult Mountain Whitefish in the middle Columbia River study area, 2001 to 2018.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
 The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.
 Revelstoke Dam is located at RKm 238.

-Figure 13: Effect year on the distribution (with 95% credible intervals) of adult Mountain Whitefish density by year in the middle Columbia River study area, 2001 to 2017.
+Figure 15: Effect year on the distribution (with 95% credible intervals) of adult Mountain Whitefish density by year in the middle Columbia River study area, 2001 to 2018.
 Positive values indicate an upstream shift in distribution and negative values indicate a downstream shift.
 The dotted line represents the implementation of the minimum flow release and REV5 operations.